What are the latest funding news in the generative AI market? (June 2026)

 How much did they raise?

-Entire raised $60M in this seed round.
+OpenRouter raised $113M in this round.

 What round is it?